Guide to Work, Study, Travel and Living Abroad

 As seen in the Transitions Abroad Webzine

-Women selling sauces at main farmer's market in Sucre, Bolivia.
+Women selling sauces at the central farmer's market in Sucre, Bolivia.
 Photo by Molly McHugh.

 Whether traveling with children, as a couple, or solo, listed below in alphabetical order are selected spots in some of the top countries to move or enjoy an extended stay in Latin America.
-Many of the locations have extensive expatriate groups and International schools for children such Buenos Aires, Argentina and Quito, Ecuador.
-Economically less developed locations such as Sucre, Bolivia have much to offer as well, though with a smaller expat community.
+Many locations have extensive expatriate groups and International schools for children, such as Buenos Aires, Argentina, and Quito, Ecuador.
+Economically less developed areas such as Sucre, Bolivia, have much to offer, though with a smaller expat community.

-All of the cities and towns we discuss offer a tourist infrastructure (bus transport, hostels, etc.) and are popular with travelers in addition to being excellent options for a long-term or even permanent stay.
+The cities and towns we discuss offer a tourist infrastructure (bus transport, hostels, etc.).
+They are popular with travelers and excellent options for a long-term or even permanent stay.
 Pros and cons of each location are included to provide additional issues to consider while planning your journey or relocation.
-We also include links to some relevant selected websites for more detailed information.
+We also have links to some relevant selected websites for more detailed information.
 We also suggest you use sites such as Numbeo for an idea regarding the cost of living.

 Argentina